anoiio/simple-ping/README.md

-# SimplePing
+# simple-ping
-Application to ping hosts and report in case of a fail
+Application to ping hosts and report in case of a fail.

+Curently Windows support only.

 run command: java -jar simplePingRunnable.jar